ekfliu/ogg-vorbis-jni/README.md

 ==============

-this is just a modification of android libogg vorbis from https://github.com/vincentjames501/libvorbis-libogg-android but made to work on windows.
+this is just a modification of android libogg vorbis from https://github.com/vincentjames501/libvorbis-libogg-android but made to work on windows on java with JNI.

 the only difference it is using the original latest source code downloaded from http://xiph.org/ogg/ which seems to produce smaller dll files on windows.